24 Best Sales Movies for Reps That Need a Boost in 2024

-Happy holidays—kick back and enjoy a movie with your loved ones.
-Here's a bunch of movies for salespeople where you could almost justify the movie tickets as a company expense. ;-)
+Without further adieu, here are some movies for salespeople where you could almost justify the movie tickets as a company expense.

-Martin Scorsese directs the story of New York stockbroker Jordan Belfort.
-From the American dream to corporate greed, Belfort goes from penny stocks and righteousness to IPOs and a life of corruption in the late 80s.
+Martin Scorsese directs the story of New York stockbroker Jordan Belfort who goes from penny stocks and righteousness to IPOs and a life of corruption in the late 1980s.